 In contrast, among females that have been successful in taking a blood meal, the behavioural sequence was altered in the same way by both insecticides.
 They both induced a decrease of feeding duration and prediuresis duration.
 This is in agreement with the results of Hauser et al. (50) showing that mosquitoes biting trough permethrin+PBO nets (Olyset Plus) had less feeding successes, shorter feeding duration and lower blood meal sizes compared to those biting trough untreated nets.
 As discussed above, short feeding durations and small blood-meal lead us to expect that exposure to insecticide may (i) reduce the risk of the vector to be killed due to the defensive behaviour of the host or due to predators, (ii) reduce the possible number of parasites ingested during one feeding attempt that may be compensated by (iii) the increase of multiple feeding (and therefore the higher risk of human-to-mosquito and mosquito-to-human parasite transmission).

 Whatever the genotype, blood meal size and prediuresis duration were correlated to feeding duration in absence of exposure to insecticides.
 This relationship was, in most cases, no longer observed when mosquitoes were exposed to insecticides indicating that sub-lethal contact with insecticides disrupt physiological processes involved in blood meal intake.
-Such indirect evidence highlight the need to need to further investigate the consequences of sub-lethal contact with insecticides.
+Such indirect evidence highlight the need to further investigate the consequences of sub-lethal contact with insecticides.

 Prediuresis duration was substantially reduced in RS and RR females after exposure to ITNs.
 Prediuresis is an intestinal mechanism that plays a crucial role in protein concentration during feeding (59) and contributes to thermoregulation (60,61).
 This perturbation of the prediuresis phase by sub-lethal doses of PYR insecticides could lead to toxic accumulation of metabolic wastes and products of oxidative stress in the haemolymph that might affect the lifespan of mosquitoes.
 This results suggest that mosquitoes with the kdr mutation might be more susceptible to new chemicals that target the mosquito renal system and that are currently developed as an alternative to the currently used insecticides (62).